w3c-fedid/FedCM/proposals/idp-sign-in-status-api.md

 ### JS API

-And IdP can alternatively call the IdP Sign-in Status API via JS calls through the static functions `IdentityProvider.login()` and `IdentityProvider.logout()`.
+An IdP can alternatively call the IdP Sign-in Status API via JS calls through the static functions `IdentityProvider.login()` and `IdentityProvider.logout()`.
+These are to be called from the IDP's origin, and marks the current origin as signed in or signed out.

 ```
 [Exposed=Window]